solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 -   Make sure the application/clients (e.g. App Service) are physically located as close as possible to the database.
 Reduce network latency.
--   Use accelerated networking for the application server if you are using Azure virtual machine, Azure Kubernetes, or App Services.
+-   Use accelerated networking for the application server if you use a Azure virtual machine, Azure Kubernetes, or App Services.
 -   Use connection pooling when possible.
 Avoid creating new connections for each application request.
-Use ProxySQL which provides built-in connection pooling and load balance your workload to multiple read replicas as required on demand with any changes in application code.
+ProxySQL for built-in connection pooling and load balancing.
+Balance your workload to multiple read replicas as demand requires without any changes in application code.
 -   Set timeouts when creating transactions.
--   Set up a [read replica] for read only queries and analytics.
+-   Set up a [read replica] for read-only queries and analytics.
--   Consider using a query caching solutions like Heimdall Data Proxy.
+-   Consider using query caching solution like Heimdall Data Proxy.
     Limit connections based on per user and per database.
 Protect the database from being overwhelmed by a single application or feature.
 -   Temporarily scale your Azure Database for MySQL resources for taxing